UVVM/UVVM/uvvm_util/doc/rst/rand_pkg_overview.rst

 * The supported types are integer, integer_vector, unsigned, signed and std_logic_vector.
 * Cyclic generation cannot be combined with the Uniqueness parameter in the vector types.
 * Note that the state of the cyclic generation (which values have been generated) will be reset every time a ``rand()`` function with different constraints is called.
 It can also be manually reset with the ``clear_rand_cyclic()`` procedure.
+* By default, a list is created to store the state of all the possible values to be generated.
+This list can require a lot of memory for big ranges or even cause problems for the simulator.
+To avoid this, a different implementation using a dynamic queue will be used instead when the range of values is greater than C_RAND_CYCLIC_LIST_MAX_NUM_VALUES defined in adaptations_pkg.
-* Also note that when using a large range of values it might slow down the simulation as it requires more iterations to find the missing values.
+* Note that when using the dynamic queue implementation, the simulation might slow down after a few thousand iterations due to the parsing of the growing queue.
+* IMPORTANT: It is recommended to call ``clear_rand_cyclic()`` at the end of the testbench when using cyclic generation to deallocate the list/queue.

 Distributions
 -------------